asunny72/blog/docs/baby/breast-feeding-journey.md

 Things did not get better.

+He would be so grustrated we'd need to reattach all the time, or we wondered is he full?

 But finally, we rounded a corner after we introduced a pacifier pre feeding.
 Mama's nipple "leatherized".
 We learned how to soothe baby before feeds for a calmer session, baby started opening larger and gave us better latches.

 Our emotinal moods restored, and spirits lifted!

 Mama is back to her old self!
 And now having so much fun with breastfeeding!
 Baby is now old enough to randomly stop feeding to smile at Mama.
 Mama is so intuned with baby's queues.

+Crazy now that memories of the pain have been disappating into oblivian

+they alleviate the preesure in her breasts,

+All the things people told us along the way (oh he'll get the latch eventually, etc) did not seem achievable, but we got there, in our own time.

+We detail below how we got to a point of good breast feeding

+## Training wheels

 ![feeding progression](./img/feeding-progress.png)
 ![sns demo](./img/sns-demo.jpg)